liguowang/cpgtools/README.md

 This program annotate CpGs by assigning them to gene's regulatory domains.
 Follows the "[Basel plus extension rules](http://great.stanford.edu/public/html/index.php)" used by [GREAT](http://great.stanford.edu/public/html/):

-**Basal regulatory domain**:is a user-defined genomic region around the TSS (transcription start site).
+**Basal regulatory domain** is a user-defined genomic region around the TSS (transcription start site).
 By default, from TSS upstream 5kb to TSS downstream 1Kb is considered as the gene's *basal regulatory domain*.
 When defining a gene's *basal regulatory domain*, the other nearby genes will be ignored (which means different genes' *basal regulatory domains* can be overlapped.)

-**Extended regulatory domain**:
-The gene's basal regulatory domain is further extended in both directions to the nearest gene's basal regulatory domain but no more than the maximum extension (specified by '-e', default = 1000 kb) in one direction.
+**Extended regulatory domain** is a genomic region that is further extended (from *basal regulatory domains* ) in both directions to the nearest gene's basal regulatory domain but no more than the maximum extension (specified by '-e', default = 1000 kb) in one direction.

-**Basal regulatory domain** and **Extended regulatory domain** are illustrated below
+*Basal regulatory domain* and *Extended regulatory domain* are illustrated below

 ![basal & extended regulatory domain](https://github.com/liguowang/cpgtools/blob/master/img/gene_domain.png)